 We can all agree this is especially important for users with disabilities who rely on this information to navigate the website more seamlessly and efficiently.

-However, similarly to 2.5.8, this is another example of accessibility guidelines pushing a better experience for all – we can likely all agree that having consistent and easily accessible help and support information can also benefit all users.
+As with 2.5.8, this is another example of accessibility guidelines pushing a better experience for all – we can likely all agree that having consistent and easily accessible help and support information can also benefit all users.

 3.3.7 Redundant Entry (Level A)